-- 1. Number and extent of rills: Rills are none to rare.
-A few can be expected on steeper slopes in areas subjected to summer convection storms or rapid spring snowmelt. - 2.
-Presence of water flow patterns: Water flow patterns are none to rare.
-A few, short (< 1m) and stable, can be expected in areas subjected to summer convection storms or rapid snowmelt.
-Flow patterns will meander and are interrupted by plants and surface rocks. - 3.
-Number and height of erosional pedestals or terracettes: Pedestals are rare and occurrence is usually limited to areas of water flow patterns.
-Terracettes are none to rare and may occur on steeper slopes. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground 30 to 50% depending on amount of surface rock fragments - 5.
-Number of gullies and erosion associated with gullies: None
+1. Number and extent of rills: Rills are none to rare.
+A few may occur on steeper slopes after summer convection storms These will heal during the following growing season.

+- 2. Presence of water flow patterns: Water flow patterns are none to rare.
+A few (short (< 1m) and disconnected) may occur on steeper slopes after summer convection storms.
+These are meandering and interrupted by plants and exposed rocks. - 3.
+Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
+Occurrence is usually limited to areas of water flow patterns.
+Frost heaving of shallow rooted plants should not be considered an indicator of soil erosion. - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 10-20% depending on amount of surface rock fragments.

-- 6. Extent of wind scoured, blowouts and/or depositional areas: None rock fragments protect the soil surface. - 7.
-Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
-Persistent litter (large woody material) will remain in place except during large rainfall events. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site. - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically thick platy.
+5. Number of gullies and erosion associated with gullies: None 6.
+Extent of wind scoured, blowouts and/or depositional areas: None - the soil surface is protected by surface rock fragments.
+7. Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
+Persistent litter (large woody material) will remain in place except during large rainfall events.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically thin platy.
 Soil surface colors are browns and soils are typified by an ochric epipedon.
-Organic carbon of the surface 2 to 3 inches is typically 1 to 1.5 percent dropping off quickly below.
-Organic matter content can be more or less depending on micro-topography. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., Indian ricegrass] slow runoff and increase infiltration.
-Shrub canopy and associated litter break raindrop impact and allow for snow capture on site.
-Litter also increases infiltration and reduces runoff. - Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
-Subangular blocky structure or calcic horizons are not to be interpreted as compacted layers. - 12.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Dominant: Reference State: low evergreen shrubs (black sagebrush)

-Sub-dominant: Deep-rooted, cool season, perennial bunchgrasses > evergreen trees = associated shrubs > deep-rooted, cool season, perennial forbs > warm season rhizomatous grasses > fibrous, shallow-rooted, cool season, perennial forbs = annual forbs.
+Organic matter of the surface 2 to 4 inches is typically less than 1 percent dropping off quickly below.
+Organic matter content can be more or less depending on micro-topography.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., Indian ricegrass, Thurber's needlegrass]) slow runoff and increase infiltration.
+Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
+Massive sub-surface horizons or argillic horizons are not to be interpreted as compacted.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Reference State: Deep-rooted, cool season, perennial bunchgrasses (Indian Ricegrass &Thurber's needlegrass) > Sub-dominant: Low evergreen shrubs (black sagebrush) > associated shrubs > deep-rooted, cool season, perennial forbs > shallow-rooted, cool season perennial bunchgrasses = fibrous, shallow-rooted, cool season, perennial forbs = annual forbs.
+Other: Evergreen trees, warm season perennial grasses.
+Additional: With an extended fire return interval, the shrub and tree component will increase at the expense of the herbaceous component.
+Utah juniper may eventually dominate this site.